- Tragédie in 5 acts and a prologue

 When Lully and Quinault have removed their tongues from the royal boots, they get on with the story.

 The goddess Cybele loves Atys, who loves the nymph Sangaride, who’s about to marry Célœnus, son of Neptune and king of Phrygia.
+At the end, Cybele drives Atys mad; he kills Sangaride, and is then turned into a TREE.
+(He was pine-ing for his lost love.)

 That’s really all the plot of a three-hour opera (propped up by dancing).